Julianouyang/DaliBot/README.md

 # DaliBot

 Welcome to DaliBot!
-This is a Telegram bot powered by OpenAI's GPT-4 model, ChatGPT.
+This is a Telegram bot powered by OpenAI's lastest GPT model.
 This bot facilitates dynamic and human-like conversation right within Telegram.

 ![example1](assets/example1.jpeg)